 Stacked bar chart & stacked column chart

 Being a variant of a bar chart (or a column chart, if plotted vertically), a stacked bar/column chart shows a relation of stacks to the whole bar or column and relations between whole bars/columns.
 The whole bar/column can be also presented as 100%.
 In this case, the stacks show a relative part to the whole bar/column in percentages.
-You can find more examples of bar charts here.
+You can find more examples of bar chart on inspiration page.

 Diverging (stacked) bar/column chart

 Very similar to a diverging bar chart, a population pyramid is a type of chart that specifically visualizes the age and gender distribution across populations.
 Typically used by demographers, population pyramids can be a very simple and nice addition to many reports.
-You can find other bar chart examples here.
+You can find other bar chart examples You can find other bar chart examples on the inspiration page.

 Alternative name: Pictograph

 An icon array is a graph that clearly visualizes a proportion of a unit.
 Icon arrays use a matrix of icons, usually a 100.
 Each one of those icons represents a unit of something (i.e. people).
 A portion of the icons is then colored to represent a numerical value in our data.
 The rest of the icons can be greyed out or even absent.
 A very common type of graph, icon arrays are extremely easy to interpret.
-You can see more icon array examples here.
+You can see more icon array examples You can find more icon array examples on inspiration page.

 Alternative names: Square pie chart, Square area chart, Gridplot